michaelcpuckett/express-worker/README.md

 ## Applying Middleware

-Middleware is called before other request handlers, and can be used to add properties to `req` so they will be present downstream.
+Middleware handlers are called before other request handlers, so they can be used to add properties to `req` that will be present downstream.

-For example, you can use a middleware function to normalize FormData as `req.data`.
+For example, you can use a middleware handler to normalize FormData as `req.data`.

 ```ts
 app.use((req) => {